digideskio/puppet-rirs/README.md

 country the bigger the impact could end up beign

+### Usage in Puppet ERB Templates

 If you want to provide the list of addresses to configuration files or scripts rather than using it to create Puppet resources, it's entirely possible to call the function directly from inside ERB templates.
-The following is an example of generating Apache `mod_access_compat` rules to restrict visitors from New Zealand (NZ) IPv4 and IPv6 addresses only.
+The following is an example of generating Apache `mod_access_compat` rules to restrict visitors from New Zealand (APNIC/NZ) IPv4 and IPv6 addresses only.

     <Location "/admin">
       Order deny,allow